gontzess/rb120_object_oriented_programming/assessment_prep/written_practice_answers_v2.md

 #### Concepts & Definitions

 **Object Oriented Programming**
-- programming paradigm created to deal with growing complexity of programs and software systems
+- programming paradigm created by programmers to deal with growing complexity of programs and software systems (also a way of thinking)
 - allows programmers to section off/organize code to make programs the interaction of many small parts, instead of one big ball of dependencies
 - the three pillars of OOP in Ruby (encapsulation, polymorphism, and abstraction) enable programmers the OOP foundation to create more scalable, efficient, and manageable programming